Skip to main content

 back to top

-A new logo that has been created exclusively for your credit union, product, promotion, or effort and distributed for the first time in 2023.
-Include a variety of samples showing and explaining the different applications of the logo, usage restrictions, and/or guidelines.
+A new logo that has been created exclusively for your credit union, product, promotion, or effort.
+Include a variety of samples showing and explaining the rationale for a new logo as well as different applications of the logo, usage restrictions, and/or branding guidelines.
 Include an example of a previous logo, if applicable.

 back to top

-Member communications are advertising pieces that appear in periodic publications whose circulation/ distributions are made to the membership or general public, and/or an unspecified target audience.
-Trade Publications are advertising pieces that are placed in periodic publications whose primary circulation/ distribution is aimed at the specific credit union industry target audience.
-Newsletters are publications (digital or print) to communicate directly with members.
+Includes newsletters, magazines and periodic publications whose circulation/distribution is to the membership, general public, or an unspecified target audience.
+Trade publications are advertising vehicles whose primary circulation/distribution is aimed at the specific credit union industry target audience.
+Newsletters are publications (digital or print) which communicate directly with members.
 Frequency of publications can be anywhere between weekly to annually.
 Include 2-5 unique issues of the publication you are entering.

 back to top